Idiopathic intracranial hypertension (IIH)

 Rarer symptoms can include the following.

-Sometimes there are no symptoms, but papilloedema (swelling of the optic disc) is picked up at a routine optician’s check-up.
+Sometimes there are no symptoms, but your optician can pick up papilloedema (swelling of the optic disc) at a routine check-up.

 How is IIH diagnosed?

-If we think that you have IIH we will usually carry out the following tests to help make a diagnosis and rule out other conditions that have similar symptoms.
+If we think that you have IIH we will usually carry out the following tests.
+The tests help make a diagnosis and rule out other conditions that have similar symptoms.

 A doctor using an ophthalmoscope to check a patient's left eye.